George Marshall (director)

 George E. Marshall (December 29, 1891 – February 17, 1975) was an American actor, screenwriter, producer, film and television director, active through the first six decades of film history.

 Relatively few of Marshall's films are well-known today, with Destry Rides Again (1939), The Ghost Breakers (1940), The Blue Dahlia (1946), The Sheepman (1958), and How the West Was Won (1962) being the biggest exceptions.
 John Houseman called him "one of the old maestros of Hollywood ... he had never become one of the giants but he held a solid and honorable position in the industry."

 In the 1930s, he established a reputation for comedy, directing Laurel and Hardy in three classic films, and also working on a variety of comedies for Fox, though many of his films at Fox were destroyed in a vault fire in 1937.
 Later in his career he was particularly sought after for comedies.
 He did around half a dozen films each with Bob Hope and Jerry Lewis, and also worked with W. C. Fields, Jackie Gleason, and Will Rogers.

 Biography

 Early life

 Marshall dropped out of the University of Chicago and worked a journalist and a mechanic.
 He was working as a logger in Washington when he decided to go to Los Angeles in 1912 to visit his mother.

-Marshall served in France in World War I.
+Marshall served as a combat cinematographer with the U.S. Army Signal Corps in France during World War I.

 Marshall decided to return to Hollywood and work in the movies.
 He initially worked as an extra.
 He and another extra, future director Frank Lloyd, once pooled their money to buy a suit and get more work.
 Marshall eventually moved into stunt work, then directing.